2023 Most Popular Online Bachelor's Degree Trade Schools in Michigan

 Learn more about these popular schools with online programs:

 Our analysis found Western Michigan University to be the most popular school for trade school students who want to pursue a bachelor’s degree in Michigan.
-This fairly large public school is located in Kalamazoo, Michigan, and it awarded 3,833 bachelor’s degrees in 2021-2022.
+Western Michigan University is a fairly large public school located in Kalamazoo, Michigan that handed out 3,833 bachelor’s degrees in 2021-2022.

-Students from Michigan who attend WMU full time pay an average of $14,623 in tuition and fees.
+In-state students pay an average of $14,623 in tuition and fees if they attend WMU full time.
 If you are from out of state, expect to pay an average of $18,254.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $25,387 in student loans.
+Bachelor’s Degree recipients from WMU accumulate an average of $25,387 in student debt by the time they complete their degree.
 Of those students who received their degree, 54% were women.

 To give an idea of how popular online courses are at the school, 78% of undergraduates took at least one course online in 2020-2021.

-The average in-state tuition and fees for students at Northern Michigan University is $12,948.
-Those students who come from outside the state pay an average of $18,570.
-On average, bachelor’s degree students take out $22,431 in loans while pursuing their degree.
-Of those students who received their degree, 61% were women.
+The average in-state tuition and fees for students at UM Flint is $12,858.
+Those students who come from outside the state pay an average of $25,074.
+Bachelor’s Degree recipients from UM Flint accumulate an average of $26,711 in student debt by the time they complete their degree.
+Of those students who received their degree, 66% were women.

 Around 70% of the undergraduate population registered for at least one online class in 2020-2021.

-In 2020-2021 about 62% of the undergraduate students at the school chose to take one or more online courses.
+During the 2020-2021 year, about 62% of the undergraduates at the school took at least one online course.

 Most Popular Online Trade School Bachelor's Degree Schools in the Great Lakes Region